Back to Blogs

 Encord Active enables you to find and fix label errors through data exploration, model-assisted quality metrics, and a one-click labeling integration.
 It takes a data-centric approach to improving model performance.

-With Encord Active, you can:
+With Encord Index, you can:

-• Surface and prioritize valuable data for labeling - crucial for training the model with high-quality data.
+• Surface and prioritize valuable data for labeling—crucial for training the model with high-quality data.

 • Flag poor-performing slices and send them for review.